-This charming little hotel in the heart of Rajasthan’s Shekhawati region sure punches above its weight when it comes to being ecologically responsible!
-They aren’t just paying lip service when they call themselves an ‘eco lodge’; renewable energy sources, locally-sourced building and decoration material, and an organic vegetable garden are all part of the program.
+This charming little hotel in the heart of Rajasthan’s Shekhawati region.
+It sure punches above its weight when it comes to being ecologically responsible!
+They aren’t just paying lip service when they call themselves an ‘eco-lodge’.
+Renewable energy sources, locally-sourced building and decoration material, and an organic vegetable garden are all part of the program.

 Chandelao Garh, Jodhpur

-ChandelaoGarh is the place to go if you’re looking to experience a slice of life in a Rajasthani village.
-Located about 40 kilometres outside Jodhpur, this ancestral home – Garh – in Chandelao village (hence the name!) embraces the traditional way of life.
-The hotel is well-appointed and comfortable, but don’t expect to veg out in front of a TV all day!
+Chandelao Garh is the place to go to experience a slice of life in a Rajasthani village.
+It is located about 40 kms outside Jodhpur.
+This ancestral home in Chandelao village embraces the traditional way of life.
+The hotel is well-appointed and comfortable.
+But don’t expect to veg out in front of a TV all day!

-ChandelaoGarh runs Sunder Rang, a project that aims to create a sustainable income source for the women of the village and support local crafts.
-The women create high-quality textiles and handicrafts using traditional Rajasthani techniques and patterns – clothing and accessories, home décor and knick-knacks, which are displayed in the ‘Jhopadi’.
+Chandelao Garh runs Sunder Rang.
+This is a project that aims to create a sustainable income source for the women of the village.
+Accordingly, it also supports local crafts.
+The women create high-quality textiles and handicrafts using traditional Rajasthani techniques and patterns.
+They use this in clothing and accessories, home décor and knick-knacks.
+All these are displayed in the ‘Jhopadi’ which is a hut.

 Apart from standard rooms, you will find a range of eco-bungalows, constructed of casuarina trees with coconut palm leaf roofs.
-There’s an impressive, 7-acre organic farm onsite, where all the fresh ingredients that make it into the meals are sourced – even the flowers that decorate the rooms are grown here.
+There’s an impressive 7-acre organic farm onsite.
+This is where all the fresh ingredients that make it into the meals are sourced.
+Even the flowers that decorate your rooms are grown here.